wmwxwa/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/data-graph-api-new.md

 ## Import AsyncAPI or OpenAPI Documents

-The Dashboard exposes the `/api/data-graphs/data-sources/import` Dashboard API which allows you to import an [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v3.0.0) or [OpenAPI](https://swagger.io/specification/) document.
+The Dashboard exposes the `/api/data-graphs/data-sources/import` endpoint which allows you to import an [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v3.0.0) or [OpenAPI](https://swagger.io/specification/) document.

 ### Supported AsyncAPI versions
 * 2.0.0